d3kryption/narrative_3.5_waypoints_mod/README.md

 ![image](https://github.com/d3kryption/narrative_3.5_waypoints_mod/assets/48034534/8bb00dc6-1b44-4de5-a525-a8a5b3d1f6c2)

+Any issues please join the Reubs discord :)

 ## Prerequisites
 If you are using Narrative 3.5, you must have some form of HUD.
 I have designed this mod to work in the same way as the old waypoint system did.